-!
-Every cycling computer we have found over the last handful of years works great with polarized lenses.
-Polarized lenses reduce reflective glare—the kind of bright, harsh light that bounces off water, snow, cars, and the road.
-When light shines down from the sun it travels in a vertical wavelength.
-When the vertical wavelength hits a flat or shiny object, the light is reflected horizontally, further intensifying its brightness.
-Polarized lenses have a filter that block this horizontal light, thus dramatically reducing that harsh glare.
+Polarized lenses reduce glare—the bright, harsh light that bounces off water, snow, and cars.
+Light emitted from the sun travels in a vertical wavelength.
+When this wavelength hits a reflective object, the light bounces off horizontally, intensifying its brightness.
+Polarized lenses have a filter that blocks horizontal light and dramatically reduces that harsh glare.